 Georgia’s “Hands-Free” driving law went into effect on July 1, 2018.
-It’s a complicated rule, but it is having a positive impact, and the Atlanta Journal-Constitution reports that most drivers in the Atlanta area appear to be complying with the law.
+It’s a complicated rule, but it has a positive impact, and the Atlanta Journal-Constitution reports that most drivers in the Atlanta area appear to be complying with the law.

-Precisely what do the Hands-Free driving statute provide?
+Precisely what does the Hands-Free driving statute provide?
 What are the penalties if someone is convicted of violating the law?
 Let our Atlanta car accident lawyers explain.

 The Hands-Free statute has a number of provisions, including: